 3. Reputable sources like the CDC and global research studies, along with the consensus within the scientific community, firmly establish that vaccines do not cause developmental disorders like autism.

-Autism spectrum disorders (ASD) encompass a wide range of symptoms, skills and levels of disability that an individual may have.
+The autism spectrum disorders (ASD) encompass a wide range of symptoms, skills, and levels of disability that an individual may have.
 This disability falls into the category of developmental disorders and it is caused by differences in brain functioning.
 This spectrum is characterized by a lack of communication and socialization skills, as well as repetitive and stereotyped behaviors.
-People who have it communicate, behave, and learn differently, developing from an early age.
+People who have it communicate, behave, and learn differently, and it can be detected from an early age.

-The information that the media spreads about vaccines and autism causes a lot of fear and doubt among parents.
+The information that the media spreads about the relationship between vaccines and autism causes a lot of fear and doubts among parents.
 We may hear many opinions, but the important thing is to know if they are backed by scientific evidence or not.
 Research has shown that vaccines and autism are not related.
 Within the last two decades, a wide range of studies in various countries found that vaccines are not associated with autism.

-In 2013 the CDC (Center for Disease Control and Prevention of Diseases) conducted a study in which they proved that vaccines don’t cause autism.
+In 2013 the CDC (the Centers for Disease Control and Prevention of Diseases) conducted a study in which they proved that vaccines don’t cause autism.
 Since 2003, the CDC has conducted many studies that reject the association between vaccines and autism.
 The medical journal Pediatrics has also conducted studies that didn’t find any link between the effects of vaccines and the risk of developing autism.
-Many more research has been conducted around the world and the evidence and the scientific community agree that vaccines don’t cause autism.
+Many more research has been conducted around the world and the evidence and the scientific community agree that vaccines don’t cause this developmental disorder.